deeppavlov/DeepPavlov/docs/intro/config_description.rst

       "in": ["x_lower"],
       "out": ["x_tokens"]
     },

+Block with key “train” describing learning parameters, in which such parameters as the number of epochs, the size of the batch, etc.

+And the “metadata” block describing the additional parameters that do not affect the work of the experiment are specified.
+In the last block, for example, the necessary dependencies that need to be installed before starting the experiment, links to download data, description of internal variables, etc. can be described.

 Each :class:`~deeppavlov.core.models.component.Component` in the pipeline must implement method :meth:`__call__` and has ``class_name`` parameter, which is its registered codename, or full name of any python class in the form of